lemniskett/archbox/README.md

 ```
 ### Configuring filesystem automount
 Execute ```/usr/local/share/archbox/bin/archboxinit start``` on boot.
-If you use systemd, you can create a systemd service with this syntax below :
+If you use systemd, you can create a systemd service with this syntax below (Assuming the install prefix is ```/usr/local```) :
 ```
 [Unit]
 Description=Archbox init
 PartOf=multi-user.target

 [Service]
-ExecStart=<install prefix>/bin/archbox --mount
+ExecStart=/usr/local/bin/archbox --mount
 Type=oneshot
 User=root